juhasev/sample-ninja-help/help-registration-reports.md

 Contact support@sampleninja.io if you would like to contribute to our blacklisted domain collection.

 ### Filtering
-Click on the **filter** icon top right to open up the filter menu.
+Click on the **filter** -icon top right to open up the filter menu.
 You can select time range to look at the statistics and/or select individual recruitment sources to compare how the different sources are performing.

 ### Sources tab
 Provides details which recruitment sources are the most active in the past month.